Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 The Inito App

 I briefly mentioned this above, but you’ll need to download the free Inito app to actually see and track your hormone levels and patterns.
 The Inito app does not require a monthly subscription or any additional cost to use it.
-Inito is currently only available for iPhone users, and you must have an iPhone 7 or a later model.

 I find the Inito charts to be easier to read and more aesthetically pleasing than the Mira charts.
 Inito also will put a color-coded vertical line on your chart on the days where your LH surged, ovulation occurred, and PdG increased to confirm ovulation.

-Similar to Mira, the Inito app also “reads your charts” and provides you with daily directions as to whether you’ll need to take a hormone test that day or not.
+The Inito app also “reads your charts” and provides you with daily directions as to whether you’ll need to take a hormone test that day or not.
 The app will also tell you when you’re in your fertile window and when you’ve actually ovulated.

 My Inito Charts